Go Back Up

 If you're losing COBRA continuation coverage because the coverage ran out or your former employer ends their contributions, causing you to pay the full cost of insurance, you qualify for a special enrollment period.

-However, you won't qualify if you decide to end COBRA early and are paying the full benefit cost yourself or lose your COBRA coverage because you didn't pay your premiums.
+However, you won't qualify if you decide to end COBRA early and are paying the full benefit cost yourself.
+You also don’t qualify if you lose your COBRA coverage because you didn't pay your premiums.

 Remember, you don't need a special enrollment period if you voluntarily end COBRA during open enrollment.
 You can drop your COBRA policy and enroll in an exchange policy at that time.